Dejounte Murray NBA Playoffs Player Props: Hawks vs. Celtics

 Dejounte Murray Insights vs. the Celtics

+- In terms of assists, the Celtics have given up 23.1 per contest, second in the league.

-- Looking at 3-pointers, the Celtics have given up 11.6 makes per contest, fifth in the NBA.
+- In terms of 3-pointers, the Celtics have allowed 11.6 makes per game, fifth in the league.

 Dejounte Murray vs. the Celtics